 It is believed that silica can support connective tissue health.
 If it’s true, it means it can help keep the body limber and primed for bedroom calisthenics.
-However, it’s more likely that the trace amount of this nutrient found in the fruit does little more than offer a talking point on the many nutrients found in this low-calorie salad topping.
+(Incidentally, silica is also associated with heart health.)

 Cucumber benefits for men

-Although, as I mentioned it does contain manganese, which is needed for men’s sexual health, it should be made very clear that although this slender, green fruit is is over 90% water.
-That fact alone makes it pretty easy to imagine just how many cumbers you’d need to eat to reap the benefits of its manganese, silica or other trace nutrients.
+Although, as I mentioned it does contain manganese, which is needed for men’s sexual health, it should be made very clear that this slender, green fruit is is over 90% water.
+That fact alone makes it pretty easy to imagine just how many cucumbers you’d need to eat to reap the benefits of its manganese, silica or other nutrients.

 Cucumber skin benefits

-However, that high water content, along with its trace amounts of nutrients, can help both men and women with the maintenance of young, vibrant skin.
+Cucumbere’s high water content, along with its trace amounts of nutrients, can help both men and women with the maintenance of young, vibrant skin.
 (See the mention of silica above.)

-In addition, this crunchy, green fruit is known for prevent water retention which means they not only work as a cure of morning after eyes but can diminish bloat to keep you feeling your sexiest.
+In addition, this crunchy, green fruit is known for prevent water retention which means cucumbers not only work as a cure of morning after eyes but can diminish bloat to keep you feeling your sexiest.

 Is cucumber a fruit?

-In fact, it is a relative of watermelon, (also an aphrodisiac).
-Although it is green, this fruit develops from the flower of its plant and contains seeds.
+In fact, it is a relative of watermelon, (which is, as I mentioned, also an aphrodisiac).
+Although it is green, cucumber develops from the flower of its plant and contains seeds.
 By the botanical definition, this makes it a fruit.